IBM/rpg-genai-data/docs/pages/task/explain_module.md

   -  Indicators in Externally Described DS (without `INDARA`): Subfields like `IN01`, `IN02` representing indicators tied to display/printer files.

   `Exclude:`
-  -  Indicators defined as normal variables (e.g., `DCL-S flag IND`) used within program logic but not tied to display/printer files.
+  -  Indicators defined as normal variables (e.g., `DCL-S flag IND`) used within module logic but not tied to display/printer files.

   Example: Indicators
   | Indicator Name | Description         | Purpose                                                                 |